Moroccan Tofu Kofta

 - 2 tablespoons tamari Add to list

-- 1 tablespoon bouillon powder Add to list
+- 1 tablespoon vegetable bouillon powder Add to list

 - 2 teaspoons unrefined salt Add to list